PneumaSolutions/rim-manual-mac-old/src/workingwithsessions.md

 Now, when you activate this shortcut, you will either automatically land in the remote session, or send a prompt to the user's machine that they can accept.
 #### More Ways to use Unattended Session Shortcuts
 Unattended session shortcuts, like any other shortcuts, can have global hotkeys associated with them.
 This can be extremely useful if you are a maintenance tech managing multiple computers in a workgroup.
 For example, if your workgroup consists of 6 computers that you perform routine maintenance on, you could configure Alt+Control+1 through 6 as hotkeys for each respective machine.
 This ought to significantly speed up your workflow.
-In addition, you can call up an unattended session via the run box if you copy the shortcut into your user directory.
-Once you've copied the shortcut, you may start an unattended session by typing your-session-name.url in the run box.
 ### Revoking Unattended Access
 If you no longer want your machine to be controlled unattended, you can revoke the controller's access.
 You do not need to be in a session in order to do this.
 1. Access the Remote Incident Manager icon in your menu extras/status menus.